Krypton-Suite-Legacy-Archive/Krypton-Toolkit-Suite-Extended-NET-5.470/README.md

 =======

 ## Help needed!
-If anyone knows how to generate colours based on a base color, then please contribute to this project (4 colours are needed).
+If anyone knows how to generate colours based on a base color, then please contribute to this project, as it'll be appreciated (4 colours are needed).
 Thanks!

 =======